Bahrain: Languages

 Arabic is the official language of Bahrain, though English is widely used.
-Bahrani Arabic is the most widely spoken dialect of the Arabic language, though it differs widely from standard Arabic, like all Arabic dialects.
+Bahrani Arabic is the most widely spoken dialect of the Arabic language and is different from standard Arabic, like all Arabic dialects.
 Arabic plays an important role in political life, as, according to article 57 (c) of Bahrain's constitution, an MP must be fluent in Arabic to stand for parliament.
-In addition, Balochi is the second largest and widely spoken language in Bahrain.The Baloch are fluent in Arabic and Balochi.
+In addition, Balochi is the second largest and widely spoken language in Bahrain.
+The Baloch are fluent in Arabic and Balochi.
 Among the Bahraini and non-Bahraini population, many people speak Persian, the official language of Iran, or Urdu, an official language in Pakistan and a regional language in India.
 Nepali is also widely spoken in the Nepalese workers and Gurkha Soldiers community.
 Malayalam, Tamil, Telugu, Bangla and Hindi are spoken among significant Indian communities.
 All commercial institutions and road signs are bilingual, displaying both English and Arabic.

 Education

+Bahrain boasts a diverse education system that includes a variety of private schools offering international curricula.
+Among these are British, American, and other international schools, catering to a wide range of educational needs.

 Education is compulsory for children between the ages of 6 and 14.
-Education is free for Bahraini citizens in public schools, with the Bahraini Ministry of Education providing free textbooks.
-Coeducation is not used in public schools, with boys and girls segregated into separate schools.
+Education is free for Bahraini citizens in government schools, with the Bahraini Ministry of Education providing free textbooks.
+Coeducation is not used in government schools, with boys and girls segregated into separate schools.

 At the beginning of the 20th century, Qur'anic schools (Kuttab) were the only form of education in Bahrain.
 They were traditional schools aimed at teaching children and youth the reading of the Qur'an.
 After World War I, Bahrain became open to western influences, and a demand for modern educational institutions appeared.
-1919 marked the beginning of modern public school system in Bahrain when the Al-Hidaya Al-Khalifia School for boys opened in Muharraq.
-In 1926, the Education Committee opened the second public school for boys in Manama, and in 1928 the first public school for girls was opened in Muharraq.
-As of 2011, there are a total of 126,981 students studying in public schools.
+1919 marked the beginning of modern government school system in Bahrain when the Al-Hidaya Al-Khalifia School for boys opened in Muharraq.
+In 1926, the Education Committee opened the second government school for boys in Manama, and in 1928 the first government school for girls was opened in Muharraq.
+As of 2011, there are a total of 126,981 students studying in government schools.

 In 2004, King Hamad ibn Isa Al Khalifa introduced the "King Hamad Schools of Future" project that uses Information Communication Technology to support K–12 education in Bahrain.
 The project's objective is to connect all schools within the kingdom with the Internet.
 In addition to British intermediate schools, the island is served by the Bahrain School (BS).
-The BS is a United States Department of Defense school that provides a K-12 curriculum including International Baccalaureate offerings.
-There are also private schools that offer either the IB Diploma Programme or United Kingdom's A-Levels.
+The BS is an American Department of Defense school that provides a K–12 curriculum including International Baccalaureate offerings.
+There are also international schools that offer either the IB Diploma Programme or Britain's A-Levels.